DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Added a `Single-Entry` mapping type in the KeyMapper, with these four "Map to..." flavors.
 		- Changed the Special Keys CapsLock entry in the Settings GUI to `Unmapped`.
 This makes reclaiming the CapsLock key (at the user's loss) easier.
 	- Rewrote the Kaomoji mappings as PowerStrings, so they are easily and consistently useable both for Kaomoji DK mappings and Compose sequences.
-	- Tested whether GitHub Markdown can support `style="background-color:white;"` or similar html/MD
+	- Tested whether GitHub Flavored Markdown can support `style="background-color:white;"` or similar html/MD
 		- This could make EPKL layer images work with dark browser themes.
 Today those are shown as black-on-dark.
 		- Unfortunately, the result was negative.
 I found no solutions online; only plenty of complaints about this shortcoming of GF Markdown.
 	- A `runTarget` hotkey that by default opens or focuses on the main EPKL folder.
 Ctrl+Shift+7 was available, by moving the MoveImage Hotkey.